WooCommerce Tutorial: How to Build an eCommerce Store in 2024

 So, you got your WordPress site up and you chose a crazy awesome theme that reflects your business – cool beans so far, right?

-Now it’s time to install and configure WooCommerce with WordPress.
+Now it’s time to install and configure the WooCommerce Plugin for WordPress.

 Let’s get the money rolling in!
 Cha-ching!